abydahana/dwitri/README.md

 It's has been build using Codeigniter in HMVC concept, so you can easily doing update and knowing well the script source.

 # INSTALLING
+Please note that your server should meet requirements below:
+1. MYSQLi is required,
+2. mod_rewrite should be loaded (required),
+3. GD Library should be loaded,
+4. JSON extension should be loaded

 Download repository, extract on your destination folder, access 'install' folder through browser (for example: http://localhost/dwitri/install).
 Follow the instructions until setup is finished.

 # DEFAULT SUPERADMIN LOGIN